EmmettBicker/arcade/doc/get_started/install.rst

 .. important:: Avoid the Microsoft Store version of Python.

-               It has a history of hard-to-fix bugs which will make things far more difficult than they need to be.
+               It has a history of hard-to-fix bugs which make development more difficult than it needs to be.

 .. _requirements_mac_mseries: